tureus/telegraf/plugins/inputs/jolokia2/README.md

     paths = ["HeapMemoryUsage", "NonHeapMemoryUsage", "ObjectPendingFinalizationCount"]

   # By default, all mbean keys are added as tags
-  # Use 'taginclude' to specify the exact tags to add.
+  # Use 'tag_keys' to specify the exact tags to add.
   [[inputs.jolokia2.metric]]
     name  = "jvm_g1_garbage_collector"
     mbean = "java.lang:name=G1*,type=GarbageCollector"